Deep Template-based Object Instance Detection: Related work

-To circumvent these limitations, we propose a novel network architecture that is trained to detect a generic object that is unavailable at training time.
-Our method is trained on a large set of 3D objects, but can generalize to new objects at test time.
+To circumvent these limitations, we propose a novel generic network architecture that is trained to detect a target object that is unavailable at training time.
+Our method is trained on a large set of objects and can generalize to new, different objects at test time.
 Our architecture bears resemblance to TDID~\cite{ammirato2018target} that uses a template to detect a particular instance of an object.
-We show in our experiments that our method performs significantly better than \cite{ammirato2018target} on unknown objects.
+We show in our experiments that our method performs significantly better than \cite{ammirato2018target} on objects not seen during training.

-\paragraph{Tracking in 2D images. } Our work also shares commonalities with image patch tracking, as it generally operates in the same context of detection with limited prior knowledge of the object to track and fast turn-around.
-Here, we strictly focus the discussion on tracking approaches in 2D images that employ deep neural networks.
-Many such approaches propose to use an in-network cross-correlation operation (sometimes denoted as $\star_d$) between a template and an image in feature space to track the 2D position of an object in a temporal sequence~\cite{wang2019fast,dave2019learning,li2019target}.
-Additionally, recent 6-DOF trackers achieve generic instance tracking using simple renders from a 3D model~\cite{garon2018framework,li2018deepim,manhardt2018deep}.
+\paragraph{Tracking in 2D images. } Our work shares architectural similarities with 2D image-based tracking, for which approaches use a template of the object as input, typically identified as a bounding box in the first frame of the video.
+In contrast, we focus on single frame detection.
+Thus, we employ known viewpoints of the object acquired offline.
+Many of these tracking approaches propose to use an in-network cross-correlation operation (sometimes denoted as $\star_d$) between a template and an image in feature space~\cite{wang2019fast,dave2019learning,li2019target}.
+Additionally, recent 6-DOF trackers achieve generic instance tracking using simple viewpoint renders from a 3D model~\cite{garon2018framework,li2018deepim,manhardt2018deep}.
 These methods are limited by the requirement of a previous temporal state in order to infer the current position.
-Our method takes inspiration from these two lines of work by first using the in-network cross-correlation and second, using renders as a template in order to \emph{locate} a particular object instance from a single RGB image.
+Our method takes inspiration from these two lines of work by first using the in-network cross-correlation and second, our experiments show that using renders is sufficient to \emph{locate} a specific object instance from a single RGB image.